Because there are not enough TLA (three-letter acronyms).

 » Second Use Battery

 Power packs from electric cars which are being used for other purposes.
-Examples include electricity storage in homes and electricity grids.
+Examples include electricity storage in homes and power grids.

 » Self-Charging Hybrid